vivocha/mongodoki/README.md

 # Mongodoki

-A little library and command-lione tool to on-the-fly run MongoDB as a Docker Container.
+A little library and command-line tool to on-the-fly run MongoDB as a Docker Container.